 - Regularly scheduled counseling and therapy sessions.

 - Recovery groups, such as 12-step programs or SMART Recovery.

 Call Our Hotline Today

 If you are concerned about your clonazepam use, or that of a loved one, don’t hesitate to seek help.

-Call one of our addiction treatment support specialists at 1-888-744-0069 to discuss treatment options and how to find the right program.
+American Addiction Centers (AAC) maintains trusted rehab facilities across the country.
+Call one of our addiction treatment support specialists free at to discuss treatment options and how to find the right program.